Analysis | Over and over, the same refrain from people sick with covid: I wish I’d gotten the vaccine

 Their 7-year-old son still sends texts to his father’s phone, DuPreez said.

-“The very first one was, ‘Dad, are you still alive?’”
+“The very first one was, ‘Dad, are you still alive?’ ”